Acxiom/metalus/pipeline-drivers-examples/docs/application-example.md

 The data file has been added in the *mock_data* directory.

+**Note**: Sometimes objects like Schema or Mappings are added to the globals object and other times they are added as a parameter to a step.
+This is done to illustrate the flexibility provided.

 ## Application configuration
 Create a new file named *application-example.json* and place it somewhere that can be reached once the application starts.
 The example json file exists in the *mock_data* directory of this project as a reference.